► Refer to Find Your Scopus ID to learn the steps to find your Scopus ID and locate your profile.

 you also take this chance to manage your Scopus Author ID - merge multiple Scopus IDs, remove publications that do not belong to you, add missing publications, etc.

-your Scopus Author ID and ORCID ID will be linked and displayed on both platforms (see snapshot below).
+your Scopus Author ID and ORCID ID will be linked and displayed on both platforms (see snapshot on the right).
 This will allow easy retrieval of publication and citation information from Scopus.
 Note that ORCID will display Scopus ID immediately after the integration while Scopus will take about one week time to show ORCID on the profile page.

 you can search and retrieve publication and citation information in Scopus using your ORCID ID.